Creating Limited Directional Movement

 You can’t use Horizontal or Vertical because PuzzleScript doesn’t understand which direction you want it to move – or to do so would require a lot of work arounds.
 You need to be specific.

-If you have any questions you can leave a comment below.
 The next tutorial is on how to check next to objects.